 When you have had a stroke, being able to care for your teeth or dentures and gums can sometimes be very difficult.
-This might be because your body does not respond in the same way or there might be other reasons why looking after your mouth and gums is hard.

 You are eligible to take part if: